-It’s obscenely brazen of Jehovah’s Witnesses to boast or even state that they comply with the law when it comes to performing background checks, but then withhold the same information that should be contained in the database that is referenced for those checks.
-If Jehovah’s Witnesses were selling a product, it would be like them saying, “Of course our products are all safe, there’s no record of anyone getting injured while using them,” while purposely not reporting the very injuries that they boast about checking.
+It’s obscenely brazen of Jehovah’s Witnesses to boast that they comply with the law by performing background checks, but to then withhold the same information that should be contained in the database that is referenced for those checks.
+If Jehovah’s Witnesses were selling a product, it would be like them saying, “Of course our products are all safe, we’ve checked and there’s no record of anyone getting injured while using them,” while purposely not reporting the very injuries that they boast about checking.

-Potential employers may be referencing this background check to protect the children in their care, but they too come up empty, because Jehovah’s Witnesses don’t report their own known cases of pedophilia.
-This puts other children in danger because those employers may unknowingly and unwittingly hire a pedophile, based on this lack of information in the WWCC database.
+Potential employers may then be referencing this background check to protect the children in their care, but they will also come up empty, because Jehovah’s Witnesses don’t report their own known cases of pedophilia.
+This puts other children in danger, because those employers may unknowingly and unwittingly hire a pedophile, based on this lack of information in the WWCC database.

-Failing to report these crimes to the persons responsible for this database shows their obscene lack of concern, as these pedophiles could very well be hired by schools, youth detention centers, sporting leagues, etc., and the molesters could then have even more unfettered access to vulnerable children.
+Failing to report these crimes to the persons responsible for this database shows the obscene lack of concern on the part of Jehovah’s Witnesses, as these pedophiles could very well be hired by schools, youth detention centers, sporting leagues, etc..
+The molesters could then have even more unfettered access to vulnerable children.

-Second, Jesus said: “You must love your neighbor as yourself.”
+“Second, Jesus said: “You must love your neighbor as yourself.”
 (Verse 31; Leviticus 19:18) Love of God and love of neighbor are really inseparable.
 The second is a by-product of the first.
 (1 John 4:20, 21) If we love our neighbors as ourselves, we will treat them the way we want them to treat us.
-(Matthew 7:12) We thereby show that we love the God who made us—and them—in his image.—Genesis 1:26.
+(Matthew 7:12) We thereby show that we love the God who made us—and them—in his image.—Genesis 1:26.”
+(March 1, 2013, Watchtower)

 Despite their words, this love doesn’t seem to extend far enough to reasonably protect their neighbors’ children from the risk of sexual molestation by one of their own.

-Jehovah’s Witnesses have failed miserably to understand this danger; as brought out in the Pedophilia category of this site and the post mentioned above, they refuse to remove someone from the congregation unless there is a second witness to child sexual abuse, and even then, they’ve been known to dismiss such testimony and welcome predators back to the church after a short excommunication.
+Jehovah’s Witnesses have failed miserably to understand this danger; as brought out in the Pedophilia category of this site and the post mentioned above, they refuse to remove someone from the congregation unless there is a second witness to child sexual abuse.
+Even then, they’ve been known to dismiss such testimony, and welcome predators back to the church after a short excommunication.

-Yet, Jehovah’s Witnesses boast that they comply with this check while at the same time, as Barrister Stewart said, undermine its efficacy (intended result) by not providing the same reports that others are expected to supply.
+Yet, Jehovah’s Witnesses boast that they comply with this check while, at the same time, as Barrister Stewart said, undermine its efficacy (intended result) by not providing the same reports that others are expected to supply.

 Their bold hypocrisy aside, it’s this overwhelming and systemic lack of concern for children that is the real problem.
-We’re not talking about checking someone’s credit to see how well they handle money or checking a criminal record to note if they would be a risk for stealing funds or vandalizing property.
+We’re not talking about checking someone’s credit to see how well they handle money, or checking a criminal record to note if they would be a risk for stealing funds or vandalizing property.
 We’re also not talking about reporting damage to a building, as elders are directed to do so in these instructions: